 For an in-depth discussion of microphone polar patterns, please read through my article The Complete Guide To Microphone Polar Patterns.

-Let’s touch on each of these three polar patten types and elaborate particularly on the unidirectional type and its many versions.
+Let’s touch on these three polar pattern types and elaborate particularly on the unidirectional type and its many versions.

 Most omnidirectional microphones work on the “pressure” acoustic principle.
 This basically means that their diaphragms are only open to exterior sound pressure variations on one side.